okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 ### App Config and Security Overview

 One problem is that people want to bake in their configs and put onto Docker.
 Don't do it.
+There are Configmaps and Secrets to deal with these problems.